WILLE-DAC/documentation/WILLE by-laws.md

 Captains
 </p>

-Are the backbone of the organization in the sense that only the most meritorious members are entitled this role which is essentially managerial.
+Are the backbone of the organization in the sense that only the most meritorious members.

 <p align="center">
 <b>( article 5-b )</b><br>
 Convocation
 </p>

-Videoconferences at least once weekly with members of team under the supervision of the captain.
-This videoconference ought to be made available to the remaining members of the DAO.
+Videoconferences at regularly (...)

 <p align="center">
 <b>( article 5-c )</b><br>